Samuel Adler (composer): Biography

 He is also the author of three books, Choral Conducting (Holt Rinehart and Winston 1971, second edition Schirmer Books 1985), Sight Singing (W.W.
 Norton 1979, 1997), and The Study of Orchestration (W.W.
 Norton 1982, 1989, 2001, 2016; Italian edition edited by Lorenzo Ferrero for EDT Srl Torino, 2008).
 He has also contributed numerous articles to major magazines, books and encyclopedias published in the U.S. and abroad.
 Adler also reflected upon six decades of teaching in his memoirs Building Bridges with Music: Stories from a Composer's Life which was published by Pendragon Press in 2017.

 Over the decades Adler's musical legacy has been interpreted by several orchestral ensembles including: the Cleveland Chamber Symphony, Esterhazy Quartet, the Latvian National Symphony Orchestra, Brandenburgisches Staatsorchester Frankfurt, and the Bowling Green Philharmonia.
 In more recent times his works have also been showcased by leading orchestras around the world, including: the Berlin Radio Symphony Orchestra, the Los Angeles Philharmonic, the Mannheim National Theatre Orchestra, and the St. Louis Symphony.
 Performances of his compositions have been recorded on several record labels including: Albany Records, Linn Records, Navona Records, and Naxos Records.

-Adler is married to Emily Freeman Brown, who is currently serving as Music Director and Conductor of the Bowling Green Philharmonia.
+Adler is married to Emily Freeman Brown, who is currently serving as music director and conductor of the Bowling Green Philharmonia.

 Compositional style

 Musicologists have noted that Adler's works incorporate a wide range of compositional techniques including: free atonality, diatonicism, and serialism.
 In addition, he is recognized for interweaving dance rhythms, folk themes, ostinati, and devices associated with aleatoric music throughout his scores.
 Adler does not advocate serialism or atonality.

 It has also been observed that Adler's compositions illustrate a "midstream modernism", which is characterized by interwoven contrapunctal musical lines which form the foundation for a tonal harmonic complex punctuated by tangential atonal episodes.
 In addition, his music is said to be inspired by the liturgical cantilena featured in the Jewish musical tradition as well as oriental inflections.

+In the course of describing his own compositional style, Adler emphasized the belief that contemporary music does not place sufficient emphasis on the aesthetic and communicative impact of musical composition while exaggerating the technical aspect instead.
+Simply stated, Adler observes that, "I feel that my works require a modified serial technique, but it is a very unorthodox one, and almost never strictly adhered to throughout a given work.
+Neither does it destroy all tonal feeling".